WAT KHUN PHROM (2)

 The ordination hall is built in the late Ayutthaya style (1629-1767 CE).
 The building has the classic elevated front and back porches, with four columns supporting the roof.
 There are two entries in the front and the back.
 The ubosot is 15 metres long by 5 metres in width.
 Behind the ubosot stood a chedi.
 A prayer hall was added in 1982 CE.
 Some monastic structures have been excavated in 1955 CE.
 The monastery apparently was built in 1557 CE.

-It was agreed upon by the villagers, with the help of the provincial governor, Pol.
-Col Nueang Rayanak, to transfer the Dvaravati-era Buddha to the Chao Sam Phraya Museum.
-The movement of the Khao Sila Buddha fragments from Wat Khun Phrom to the Chao Sam Phraya National Museum occurred between 27 Nov and 5 Dec 1962 CE.
-The transfer from Wat Khun Phrom to the National Museum was done out of precaution for theft as there was an increasing demand for antiquity.
-[2]
+The villagers, with assistance from the provincial governor, Pol.
+Col Nueang Rayanak, agreed to transfer the Dvaravati-era Buddha to the Chao Sam Phraya Museum.
+The transfer of the Khao Sila Buddha fragments from Wat Khun Phrom to the Chao Sam Phraya National Museum occurred between 27 November and 5 December 1962 CE.
+The transfer from Wat Khun Phrom to the National Museum was carried out as a precaution against theft, due to increasing demand for antiquities.
+To move the statue by boat, the Buddha image was broken into pieces.
+Unfortunately, the pieces became mixed up with the remnants of two other sandstone Buddha images from Wat Phraya Kong, and they no longer fit together, making the restoration a lengthy and difficult process.
+(3) [2]

 Historical data about the monastery is unknown.

 Opposite Wat Khun Phrom was the mouth of Khlong Pratu Jin and its well-known water gate.
-A ferry connection existed from the Phraya Racha Wangsan landing at the mouth of the canal to the landing of Wat Khun Phrom.
+A ferry connection existed from the Phraya Racha Wangsan landing at the mouth of the canal to the landing of Wat Khun Phrom (4).
 This ferry is still in existence today.
 [3]

 The temple is mentioned on a 19th-century map and Phraya Boran Ratchathanin's map drafted in 1926 CE.
 Phraya Boran (1871-1936 CE) was the Superintendent Commissioner of Monthon Ayutthaya from 1925 to 1929 CE but occupied important functions since 1896 CE in Monthon Ayutthaya.